-I planted Marigold Tagetes on the outside of the beds and in random spaces around in the vegetable bed as well.
+I planted Marigold Tagetes around the beds and randomly in amongst the vegetables as well.

 They are effective in a couple of different ways.

-The petals have this same chemical so I would often pluck off a few petals and scatter them around the garden.
-For this reason, I had no problem leaving any petals or leaves that fell to the ground in place.
+- The petals have this same chemical so I often pluck off a few petals and scatter them around the garden.
+For this reason, I have no problem leaving any petals or leaves that fell to the ground in place.

 A Splash of Colour in Any Garden

 There are a lot of variations when it comes to Marigolds.

 You can choose the basic single bloom or the showier double bloom.

 Colors are also varied - mostly reds, oranges, and yellows or combinations of these - these are really sunny plants in the garden.
 The leaves are always green but the petals can be a solid color or brilliant combinations of different colors.